Gulf of Mexico Emissions

 Thanks to extensive research, the understanding of and ability to monitor onshore energy system emissions has improved in recent years.
 Studies now show that onshore oil and gas production emit much more methane than what is inventoried, and that local air quality impacts can be significant.

-But natural gas flaring and offshore systems have been largely overlooked.
+But until now, natural gas flaring and offshore systems have been largely overlooked.

 Even small fugitive losses of methane and pollutants from offshore systems could have substantial impacts on global climate and local air quality given that nearly one-third of global oil and gas is produced, processed, and transmitted offshore.
-Yet we presently have almost no observations on actual emissions from this essential portion of the energy supply chain and no demonstrated way to monitor it.
+F3UEL is one of the most ambitious projects yet to gather observational data on actual emissions from this essential portion of the energy supply chain.
+These observations reveal that the carbon intensity of production in the Gulf of Mexico is more than double official estimates, with shallow-water production far exceeding deep Gulf or typical global production intensities.

-Moreover, although government and industry estimate that flaring combusts 98% of methane, limited field evaluations suggest the combustion efficiency is actually lower.
-Given the volume of gas flared annually—approximately 10 billion cubic meters of natural gas, or nearly 1% of all withdrawals, in the U.S. alone—the practice of flaring could be contributing far more greenhouse gas emissions than is currently recognized.
+Although government and industry estimate that flaring combusts 98% of methane, F3UEL’s field evaluations show the combustion efficiency is actually dramatically lower.
+Given the volume of gas flared annually—approximately 10 billion cubic meters of natural gas, or nearly 1% of all withdrawals, in the U.S. alone—the practice of flaring contributes far more greenhouse gas emissions than had been recognized.

 - Enhanced public and scientific understanding of environmental impacts of offshore energy production and natural gas flaring